 Another interesting session was on learning experience design with Thinkovery.
 The animation of the workshop was pretty fun and well-done by the two women learning designers.
-It was also smart to give to the attendees a handy print to take notes on their approach for learning experience while they were doing the workshop.
-One of my neighbors in the room gave me kindly a print from the vendor as she told me she already knew their way of doing.
+It was also smart to give the attendees a handy print to take notes on their approach to the learning experience while they were doing the workshop.
+One of my neighbours in the room gave me kindly a print from the vendor as she told me she already knew their way of doing it.

-See below my messy handwritten notes on the 5 keys steps / concepts / activities that they suggest to do to support performance and trigger engagement of workers to learn.
+See below my messy handwritten notes on the 5 key steps/concepts/activities that they suggest to do to support performance and trigger workers’ engagement to learn.

-I find interesting to keep in mind to have 5 to 7 key activities when we design learning experiences, and when we are in the shoes of the workers to propel their engagement and performance while working and learning, and not to be overloaded cognitively.
-I may be inspired by those practices as I am currently exploring with a team of 4 the design and deployment of a soft skills development program and the community management for hundreds of students from a business school over next Spring 2020.
+I find it interesting to keep in mind to have four to seven key activities when we design learning experiences when we are in the workers’ shoes to propel their engagement and performance while working and learning and not to be overloaded cognitively.

 About #LTFrance 2020